candrholdings/reactnative-crypto-demo/README.md

      ```

   2. Adds a helper function to encrypt and decrypt the text, returns the result as state in React
+    1. We implement it in Promise fashion to simplify the code

      ```js
      _encrypt(inputString, secret) {
        encrypt(inputString, secret)